-What makes a home?
+- What makes a home?
 What is the significance of the bridge?
 If you emphasize different words in the title, does it change the way you interpret the meaning?
-Example: The Bridge Home or The Bridge Home

-- 3. Viji makes a decision to leave home and she takes her sister with her.
+Example: The Bridge Home or The Bridge Home - 2.
+One chapter of this book is named "Choosing Family."
+What family are they referring to?
+How does one choose a family?
+How are these new friendships and life better or worse than the old one? - 3.
+Viji makes a decision to leave home and she takes her sister with her.
 Think about how a person's decisions and actions can change his/her life.
 See if you can find evidence from the book to support your ideas.
 (Or, can you think of times in the book where this happened?) - 4.
 In what way does the dog, Kutti change the course of the characters? - 5.
 Think about ways children made money in the book.
 How do children make money in the US?
 Make a list and compare.